Consensus Date: March 2017

 Plague holds a special place in history because of its occurrence in large epidemics, such as the Black Death that destroyed around a quarter of the population as it swept through Europe during the middle of the 14th century.
 The recurrence of epidemic plague in various European populations inspired an awe and horror matched only by influenza and smallpox.

 The last plague pandemic began in mainland China in 1894 and lasted over a decade, spreading from Hong Kong to port cities around the world.
 It ravaged Bombay and San Francisco and other cities along the Pacific Coast of the United States.
 More than twenty-six million people were infected.
-Twelve million died (1).
-Plague still occurs, and has been reported recently in human populations from India, Africa, South Asia, the United States of America, where it is epizootic in the western states (1) and southeastern Europe.
-(3, 5).
-A total of 18, 739 human cases of plague were reported from twenty countries to the World Health Organisation between 1980 - 1994.
+Twelve million died1.
+Plague still occurs, and has been reported recently in human populations from India, Africa (and in particular Madagascar), South Asia, the United States of America, where it is epizootic in the western states1 and southeastern Europe.3, 5.
+Between 1000 and 2000 cases of plague are reported every year to the World Health Organisation.
 The incidence of plague is probably under-reported due to deficiencies in detection and surveillance of the disease in some of these countries.

 There have been three documented outbreaks of plague in Australia.
-The first of these occurred in Sydney in 1900 and resulted in 303 cases with 103 deaths (4).
+The first of these occurred in Sydney in 1900 and resulted in 303 cases with 103 deaths4.
 This was followed by another outbreak in 1902 with a concurrent outbreak in Brisbane.
-Living conditions in Sydney were very poor at the time.
-The wharves and nearby housing were badly rat-infested.
+Living conditions in Sydney were very poor at the time and the wharves and nearby housing were badly rat-infested.

 Plague has been used as a biological weapon.
 The Japanese dropped plague-infested fleas from planes in Manchuria during World War Two.
-The former USSR successfully weaponised plague and developed multi-drug resistant strains whilst maintaining or enhancing virulence (1).
-A biological attack could take the form of aerosol distribution of Y. pestis
+The former USSR successfully weaponised plague and developed multi-drug resistant strains whilst maintaining or enhancing virulence1.
+A biological attack could take the form of aerosol distribution of Y. pestis.
+Large numbers of pneumonia cases in a short period of time with a massive casualty rate might be the first indication of such an attack.
+The infectious dose by aerosol is approximately 100 – 500 organisms6.

 3 Laboratory diagnosis/tests

-is a non-fastidious bacterium and is able to grow on a variety of suitable rich or selective microbiological media, including blood agar, MacConkey agar and CIN agar (2, 6).
+Yersinia pestis is a non-fastidious bacterium and is able to grow on a variety of suitable rich or selective microbiological media, including blood agar, MacConkey agar and CIN agar2, 6.

 3.1.2 Suitable specimens